MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sftp.md

 You can [export data on demand](export-destinations.md).
 The export will also run with every [scheduled refresh](system.md#schedule-tab).

-## Known limitations ##
+## Known limitations

-- The runtime of an export is dependent on your system performance.
-We recommend 2 CPU cores and 1Gb memory as minimal configuration of your server for optimal results.
+- The runtime of an export depends on your system performance.
+We recommend two CPU cores and 1 Gb of memory as minimal configuration of your server.
-- Exporting entities containing up to 100 million customer profiles can take up to 90 minutes when using the recommended minimal configuration of 2 CPU cores and 1Gb memory.
+- Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.

 ## Data privacy and compliance